 Please note that registration deadlines and Add/Drop/Withdrawal policies vary with the type and location of the course.

 Students are responsible for knowing University policies and procedures which are explained in the Graduate Catalog, available online at any time.
-Add/drop/withdrawal deadlines and policies are listed on the official Class Schedule on each individual course or in the Graduate Catalog.
+Add/drop/withdrawal deadlines and policies are listed on the official Class Schedule on each individual course, on the Registrar's website or in the Graduate Catalog.

 Add-Drop of On-Campus, Off-Campus, Online Courses